anufrievroman/waypaper/README.md

 ## Troubleshooting

 - If wallpaper does not change, make sure that `swaybg` or `swww` is installed.
-- If application does not run, much sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager)
+- If application does not run, make sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager).
+Although it is supposed to be installed automatically with the package.
+- Please understand that not all backends work on all system, choose the right one for your can and stick to it.

 ## Roadmap

 - Support for other backends like ~swww~, ~feh~, and hyprpaper.
 - Additional options for ~search in subfolders~, background colors etc.
 - Dynamic grid of thumbnails that adopts to the application width.
-- Improve loading of folders with many images
+- Improve loading of folders with many images.

 ## Contributions

 Feel free to propose PR and suggest the improvements.
-However, I don't have much time to add features to this project.
 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).